See every side of every news story

 Columbia University says it expelled some students who seized building last year

-• Columbia University expelled and suspended pro-Palestinian students who occupied Hamilton Hall during protests last spring.
+• Columbia University expelled or suspended some students for occupying Hamilton Hall during pro-Palestinian protests last spring, following a judicial board's evaluation of behavior severity.

 Insights by Ground AI